pointbazaar/espl1000/README.md

 functional programming, imperative programming, concurrency, laziness, declarative programming, constraint based programming.

-Dragon should have an easy and simple syntax, similar to C and Haskell.
+smalldragon should have an easy and simple syntax, similar to C and Haskell.

-Dragon should supports program verification and programmed runtime constraints, such as **maximum time allowed for a function to run**, should be able to verify that on a specified computer with a certain clock rate and memory access latecy some function will complete in the specified time or not.
+smalldragon should supports program verification.
 The language differentiates between functions(no side effects) and methods(with side effects) will enforce correct annotation of these properties.

-Dragon will be developed and tested against a variety of programming tasks.
+smalldragon will be developed and tested against a variety of programming tasks.
 It is intended to be used for (but not limited to)
 - writing a library in SmallDragon and transpiling it to multiple Programming Language Ecosystems (NodeJS/npm, Python/PIP, Java/Maven-Central)
 - You are in the situation that your code has to run in some Language Ecosystem where you don't like the Language.
 Then you can use SmallDragon and just transpile to that language.
 And don't actually have to learn it.